LIVE PROP MAPS: Europe Es / Avg

 by Andy Smith G7IZU.

-Dec 2012: My meteor activity alert system is
+My meteor activity alert system is closed due to poor data quality since 18th August 2013.

 What is "G-7-I-Z-U"?
 It's my amateur radio callsign...